thedhanawada/SFDC-Due-Date-Tracker/README.md

 ## Notes

-Verify that the field API names used in the component match those in your Salesforce org configuration.
+MIT Licensed.
+And please verify that the field API names used in the component match those in your Salesforce org configuration.